-Dr. Monique Datta joined Rossier as an Assistant (Teaching) Professor of Clinical Education (offsite) in the teacher education concentration.
-Her areas of expertise include educational leadership, secondary education, and secondary content literacy.
-Her long-term research agenda centers on teacher preparation in secondary, urban contexts, and the Common Core State Standards and its implications for classroom planning, instruction, and assessment.
+Dr. Monique Datta joined Rossier as an Assistant (Teaching) Professor of Clinical Education (offsite).
+Her areas of expertise include educational leadership, organizational change, secondary education, academic literacy, and academic writing instruction.
+Her long-term research agenda centers on academic literacy.

-Prior to her appointment at Rossier, Datta was the State Office Resource Teacher for English Language Arts in the Hawaii Department of Education where she worked on professional development and the state roll out of the Common Core State Standards.
+Prior to her appointment at Rossier, Dr. Datta was the State Office Resource Teacher for English Language Arts in the Hawaii Department of Education where she worked on professional development and the state adoption and implementation of the Common Core State Standards.
 She has also worked as a secondary classroom teacher in Hawaii, South Carolina, and California, and was an adjunct professor at Chaminade University of Honolulu.

-Datta received her EdD from the University of Southern California, her MEd from Chaminade University of Honolulu and her BA in English from California State University, Los Angeles.
+Dr. Datta received her EdD from the University of Southern California, her MEd from Chaminade University of Honolulu, and her BA in English from California State University, Los Angeles.

 Learning/curriculum development and academic literacy.